Cray-HPE/docs-csm/008-CSM-VALIDATION.md

 ### CRAY INTERNAL USE ONLY
 This tool is included in the `cray-cmstools-crayctldeploy` RPM, which comes preinstalled on the ncns.
 However, the tool is receiving frequent updates in the run up to the release.
 Because of this, it is highly recommended to download and install the latest version.

 You can get the latest version of the RPM from car.dev.cray.com in the [csm/SCMS/sle15_sp2_ncn/x86_64/release/shasta-1.4/cms-team/](http://car.dev.cray.com/artifactory/webapp/#/artifacts/browse/tree/General/csm/SCMS/sle15_sp2_ncn/x86_64/release/shasta-1.4/cms-team) folder.
 The [corresponding folder in the master branch](http://car.dev.cray.com/artifactory/webapp/#/artifacts/browse/tree/General/csm/SCMS/sle15_sp2_ncn/x86_64/release/master/cms-team) may have an even more recent version of the tool, which has not yet been synced to the release branch.
 At this time no changes have been included in the master branch which are not intended to work on the 1.4 release.
-Install it on every worker and master ncn (except for ncn-m001 if it is still the PIT node).
+Install it on every worker and master NCN (except for ncn-m001 if it is still the PIT node).

 At the time of this writing there is a bug ([CASMTRIAGE-553](https://connect.us.cray.com/jira/browse/CASMTRIAGE-553)) which causes some git pushes to VCS to hang.
 Prior to cmsdev version 0.8.21, this would result in the VCS test hanging.
 Starting in cmsdev version 0.8.21, the test was modified to try to avoid this issue. **If you see the VCS test hang on cmsdev version 0.8.21 or later**, please record this in ([CASMTRIAGE-553](https://connect.us.cray.com/jira/browse/CASMTRIAGE-553)) and include the cmsdev version.
 If you do see the test hang, stop the test with control-C and re-run it.
 It may take a few tries but so far it has always eventually executed.